 A Digital Marketing Data Analyst collects and interprets data from digital marketing campaigns.
 As mentioned above, digital marketing activities involve a broad range of operations such as social media marketing, search engine marketing, content creation, pay-per-click campaigns, email campaigns, etc, so a person working as a Digital Marketing Data Analyst will gather information from multiple sources on how these campaigns are performing and converting.

-They work with the team to provide support on strategic digital marketing projects, provide data insights on campaigns, identify key metrics, advise on scalable and flexible improvements on campaign loopholes, and make recommendations on new opportunities and technologies that will drive a positive outcome for the company’s growth.
+They work with the team to provide support on strategic digital marketing projects, provide data insights on campaigns, identify key metrics, advise on scalable and flexible improvements on campaign loopholes, and make recommendations on new opportunities and marketing software that will drive a positive outcome for the company’s growth.

 The Digital Marketing Data Analyst may also partner with other team members to ensure compliance with industry regulations and data protection, and to improve data literacy across the digital marketing team by creating support training materials where necessary.